imapex/ahod_PLC_IOX/README.md

 *Note the tag construct is a memory pointer in the Logix family of PLCs.
 This is how data points are referenced.

 weburl is the address of your Web Service Application.

+If the `AHODCLX.conf` file is not found, the python code will fallback to my defaults.
+If you wish to change the defaults you could edit the python code itself.

 # <a name="Building-the-IOx-LXC-package"></a>Building the IOx LXC package